Joseph Mariani: Education and career

-From 2006 through December 2013, he was director of the Institute for Multilingual and Multimedia Information (IMMI), a CNRS Mixed International Unit, part of the Quaero Program, a collaboration between LIMSI, the Karlsruhe Institute of Technology (KIT) and the University of Aix-la-Chapelle (RWTH).
+From 2006 through December 2013, he was director of the Institute for Multilingual and Multimedia Information (IMMI), a CNRS Mixed International Unit, part of the Quaero Program, a collaboration of LIMSI, the Karlsruhe Institute of Technology (KIT) and the University of Aix-la-Chapelle (RWTH).
 In February 2016, he was named Emeritus Senior Researcher by the CNRS.

 Research areas

-Joseph’s research activities mainly concern Human-Machine Communication, both spoken and written, within the domain of Natural Language Processing.
+Mariani's research activities mainly concern human-machine communication, both spoken and written, within the domain of natural language processing.
 Early in his career, he concentrated on automatic speech recognition and signal processing.